 Beginning shortly before the record date and continuing up to and through the distribution date, we expect that there will be two markets in FTAI common shares: a "regular-way" market and an "ex-distribution" market.
 FTAI common shares that trade on the "regular-way" market will trade with an entitlement to shares of our common stock distributed pursuant to the distribution.
-FTAI common stock distributed pursuant to the distribution.
-FTAI common stock distributed pursuant to shares of our common stock distributed pursuant to shares of our common stock distributed pursuant to shares of our common stock distributed pursuant to the distribution.
-Therefore, if you sell FTAI common shares in the "regular-way" market through the distribution date, you will also sell your right to receive shares of FTAI Infrastructure common stock in the distribution" market through the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the FTAI common shares on the record date.
+FTAI common shares that trade on the "ex-distribution" market will trade without an entitlement to shares of our common stock distributed pursuant to the distribution.
+Therefore, if you sell FTAI common shares in the "regular-way" market through the distribution date, you will also sell your right to receive shares of FTAI Infrastructure common stock in the distribution.
+If you own FTAI common shares at the close of business on the record date and sell those shares on the "ex-distribution" market through the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the FTAI common shares on the record date.
 You are urged to consult your tax advisor regarding the treatment of the distribution to you if you purchase or sell FTAI common shares between the record date and the distribution date.